chriszack3/source-plugin-demo/README.md

     Open the `my-hello-world-starter` directory in your code editor of choice and edit `src/pages/index.js`.
 Save your changes and the browser will update in real time!

+    If your build process errors, try to troubleshoot using this <a href='https://www.gatsbyjs.com/docs/how-to/local-development/troubleshooting-common-errors/'>link</a>

+    For WSL 1/2 users:
+    If you get an EPERM error, it means that the group and/or owner permissions were set too strictly when the 'gatsby new' command was run.
+To fix run the following:

+    ```shell
+    cd ..
+    sudo chown <your_username>: -R /gatsby-starter-hello-world
+    ```

 1. **Open the file index.js in src/pages**
     Gatsby will call its createPage API on each .js file in the pages folder of root using the filename as the route (except in the case of 'index' which is routed to '/').

-1. **Run your Gatsby app to test that it builds successfully** The Gatsby develop command will start a hot-reload server at localhost:8000
+    Changes made to src/pages/index.js will hot-reload at localhost:8000

 1. **Pick an api to use**
     Copy copy copy copy